DoraFactory/Asynchronous-Consensus-Benchmarking-Tool/README.md

 The test data results include:
 - epoch_id
-- validator number and contributor number of each epoch
+- number of validators and contributors of each epoch
-- transaction number of contribution of each node
+- number of transactions of each node
-- transaction size of per transaction
+- transaction size (per transaction)
-- transaction number of block of each
+- number of transactions within each block
-- epoch time(transaction latency)
+- epoch time (transaction latency)

 ### Advanced configurable testing strategies

 > Above, we only started a minimal HBBFT cluster network using Docker and exported the test data of the nodes.
 However, in actual testing, we need to consider multiple metrics that affect consensus.
-To measure the impact of these metrics on the consensus results, we need to make these metrics configurable (such as bandwidth, latency, etc.) to obtain test data for consensus under different configurations for comparative analysis.
+To measure the impact of these metrics from the consensus results, we need to make these metrics configurable (such as bandwidth, latency, etc.) to obtain test data for consensus under different configurations for comparative analysis.
 From this point on, we will test with a minimum of 5 nodes.

 In the `scripts` directory, we can use `start.sh` to configure the container nodes.
 By executing this shell file, you will see that the script provides several parameter options.
 ```shell